Do you have a monthly budget?

 The “envelope system” for budgeting has become super popular.
 The app Goodbudget allows you to digitize that system, so you aren’t actually carrying around envelopes of cash.

 First, you connect Goodbudget to your bank account to track your income and expenses.
 Then, you split your money into different categories, or “envelopes.”

 Goodbudget has both a free and a paid plan, so you can choose which is best for you.

 I’ve talked many times before about the importance of maintaining a monthly budget.
 It has honestly helped turn my financial situation around!

-These budget apps for iPhone and Androids are some of the best on the market.
+These best budget apps for iPhone and Android are some of the best on the market.
 And there’s an app for every budget style, whether you prefer a set-it-and-forget-it system or a super hands-on system like I do!